 Lens hood Blocks all Unwanted Light

-The main purpose of a lens hood is to block or reduce the number of camera lens flare and glare in your image by acting as a visor for your camera lens.
+The main purpose of a lens hood is to block or reduce the number of camera lens flares and glare in your image by acting as a visor for your camera lens.

 While camera lens flares can serve as very interesting elements in a photo, they can be distracting, mainly when they end up covering your subject or most of your picture.